jonathanhuston/buzzquiz/README.md

 SwiftUI app for running simple multiple-choice quizzes

-Quiz data stored in CSV and JPG files at $HOME/Buzzquiz/QUIZNAME/
+Quiz data stored in XLSX and JPG files at $HOME/Buzzquiz/QUIZNAME/